-What are the main criteria the national authorities will consider before making an award?
+11 What are the main criteria the national authorities will consider before making an award?

-Depending on the type of the aid measure in question, the Belgian authorities consider a wide-ranging set of criteria before making an award, including culture and heritage conservation, support for small and medium-sized enterprises (SMEs), regional development, job creation and research, development & innovation.
+Depending on the type of the aid measure in question, the Belgian authorities consider a wide-ranging set of criteria before making an award, including culture and heritage conservation, support for small and medium-sized enterprises (SMEs), regional development, job creation and research, development and innovation (R&D&I).